isomerpages/moe-ssrc/_initiatives/SSHR Fellowship/Timeline.md

 |  Announcement of awardees |   July 2024 |
 |

-The results of the 2022 SSHRF Call can be found [here](https://www.ssrc.edu.sg/grant-recipients/2022/sshrf2022/).

 If you have any questions, please email the SSRC Secretariat at [MOE\_SSRC\_Secretariat@moe.gov.sg](mailto:MOE_SSRC_Secretariat@moe.gov.sg).